matthew-brett/lis-data-science/pages/background_reading.md

 know Python reasonably well, and you need an introduction to data science for Python, then [Jake VanderPlas'](http://vanderplas.com) [Python data science handbook](https://jakevdp.github.io/PythonDataScienceHandbook) is a good resource.
-It is very clear, well-written, and up to date, but it is not suitable for a beginner in Python.
+It is very clear, well-written, and up to date, but it is designed for readers that know Python well.
+If that is you, I highly recommend it.

 The definitive book on the Pandas data library is [Python for data analysis](https://wesmckinney.com/book) by Wes McKinney.
-It is well-written, and a good reference, but you may find you need some background to get the best out of it.
+It is well-written, and a good reference.
+Again, you'll get the most benefit from it as a reference, or if you already feel reasonably confident in using Python.

 ## Python programming in general

-You will find many good free online resources for learning Python programming in general.
+You will find many good free online resources for continuing your learning on Python programming in general.

 My current recommendation is a book and course by [Allen Downey](https://greenteapress.com/wp) that he first called "Think Like